testusercar/habitify-mcp-server/CONTRIBUTING.md

-# Contributing to Habitify MCP Server
+# Contributing to Habitify

-Thank you for your interest in contributing to the Habitify MCP Server!
+Thank you for your interest in contributing to the Habitify!
 This guide will help you get started with development.

 ## 🔧 Development Setup